Age Related Macular Degeneration (AMD)

 Other plant compounds known as flavonoids are known to support blood vessel health, including the blood vessels in the eyes.
 Flavonoids thought to boost eye health include anthocyanidins, which are found in dark-coloured fruits such as blueberry and bilberry, and oligomeric proanthycyanidins, which are found in grape seeds.
 Studies suggest these substances may help prevent or treat AMD (xi).

 This herb also contains flavonoids and is widely used to increase circulation, including blood flow to the eyes (and in particular the optic nerve).
 In one study, volunteers with macular degeneration took either 60mg of ginkgo biloba a day or a higher 240mg daily dose.
 Both groups found their vision had improved, with those taking the higher dose reporting more significant improvements (xii).
 A Spanish study also concludes that ginkgo biloba extracts may help improve neurodegenerative retinal diseases such as AMD, but more research is needed to determine the herb’s safety and efficacy in the disease processes (xiii).

 High-Strength Multivitamin and Mineral

 Taking a good-quality multivitamin and mineral supplement that contains antioxidant vitamins A, C and E and the mineral zinc may help protect against AMD.
 One study, which included 3,640 individuals in the early stage of AMD, suggests antioxidants combined with zinc may even slow the progression of the condition (iv).
 Zinc also has official backing from the EU via the European Food Safety Authority’s (EFSA’s) confirmation of a relationship between zinc and maintenance of normal vision.

-One of the omega-3 fatty acids found in 516 – namely docosahexaenoic acid (DHA) – has also been approved by the EFSA as contributing to the maintenance of normal vision.
+One of the omega-3 fatty acids found in fish oil – namely docosahexaenoic acid (DHA) – has also been approved by the EFSA as contributing to the maintenance of normal vision.
 It’s also thought that people who eat a diet rich in omega-3 fatty acids may have a lower risk of developing AMD, and that fish oil may support eye health in general (xvi).